What to know about Ozzy Osbourne’s rare form of Parkinson’s disease

 The heavy metal legend was diagnosed with genetic Parkinson’s disease more than 20 years ago

-British heavy metal legend Ozzy Osbourne died earlier this week at 76 years old, more than 20 years since the “Prince of Darkness” was first diagnosed with a rare form of genetic Parkinson’s disease.
+British heavy metal legend Ozzy Osbourne died last week at 76 years old, more than 20 years since the “Prince of Darkness” was first diagnosed with a rare form of genetic Parkinson’s disease.

 The cause of the Black Sabbath frontman’s recent death has not been made explicit.
+On Wednesday (30 July), Osbourne’s body will be brought back to his hometown of Birmingham for a funeral cortège, which will travel through the city ahead of a private funeral.
+The procession, which will be accompanied by a brass band, will make its way down Broad Street a 1 pm before stopping at the Black Sabbath bridge.

 By this year, Osbourne told listeners of his SiriusXM radio show “Ozzy Speaks” that he could no longer walk due to the condition he’d been diagnosed with in 2003.